Updated January 14, 2021

 - Business activity was reduced by the pandemic, but they did not reduce salaries/wages by more than 25% during the covered period (now 24 weeks from the date of receipt of funds).

 Borrowers whose loans are under $150,000 will not be required to submit documentation with their loan forgiveness applications.
-The application for these borrowers is forthcoming from the SBA.
+You can find the application for loans under $150,000 below.

 For more information about the forms linked above, as well as tax considerations, click here.